 So here are the three main types of alternative finance you need to know about.

-This product works in a similar way to the ‘invoice trading’ platforms, with businesses needing finance on one side, and investors who lend money on the other.
+Peer to peer finance (peer-to-peer or P2P) works in a similar way to the ‘invoice trading’ platforms, with businesses needing finance on one side, and investors who lend money on the other.
 The finance provider simply provides a website and credit-checking service that connects the two communities.

 In practice, businesses can access a term loan without going through their bank.
 That means: